bluesky66-dev/kibana/x-pack/plugins/security_solution/public/resolver/documentation/schema.md

 ## Schema Flow

-When a user clicks on the _analyze event_ icon in the Security Solution app, a request is made to `/entity` with the `_id` field from the document (the internal HyperSec ID for the document).
-The `/entity` API grabs the document from HyperSec and determines which predefined schema profile matches the document.
+When a user clicks on the _analyze event_ icon in the Security Solution app, a request is made to `/entity` with the `_id` field from the document (the internal Elasticsearch ID for the document).
+The `/entity` API grabs the document from Elasticsearch and determines which predefined schema profile matches the document.
 To determine which profile matches, the API uses the `constraints` array in the schema and tests that the document has the `value` for each of the `field`.